Earthquake of magnitude 4.3 jolts Afghanistan - www.lokmattimes.com

 Earthquake of magnitude 4.3 jolts Afghanistan

-Kabul [Afghanistan], January 4 : An earthquake of magnitude 4.3 on the Richter Scale jolted Afghanistan on Thursday, according ...
+Kabul [Afghanistan], January 4 : An earthquake of magnitude 4.3 on the Richter Scale jolted Afghanistan on Thursday, the ...

-Kabul [Afghanistan], January 4 : An earthquake of magnitude 4.3 on the Richter Scale jolted Afghanistan on Thursday, according to the National Centre for Seismology.
+Kabul [Afghanistan], January 4 : An earthquake of magnitude 4.3 on the Richter Scale jolted Afghanistan on Thursday, the National Center for Seismology (NCS) said.

 "Earthquake of Magnitude:4.4, Occurred on 03-01-2024, 00:28:52 IST, Lat: 36.90 & Long: 71.95, Depth: 80 Km, Location: 126km E of Fayzabad, Afghanistan," the NCS said in a post on X.